Cogs (video game): Gameplay

 Cogs is built on a number of puzzles that mimic sliding block puzzles.
 Each level, representing some three-dimensional object, has various objectives, but generally involve moving tiles to connect sets of gears, piping, and other physical elements to make that object behave in a specific manner, such as providing gear power to turn wheels.
 As objects are three dimensional, the player may need to manipulate puzzles on multiple faces or faces that wrap around the object, or consider the front and back-sides of tiles.
 The player is free to rotate the virtual object to identify how to arrange the tiles correctly.

 The basic physical elements that the player may need to manipulate include: gears which can turn other gears it is meshed with as well as transmission gears of different sizes that affect the rate of rotation of subsequent gears; pipes which carry (coloured) steam or gas, which may be necessary to drive motors for the gears or fill balloons; and bell strikers, which must be set at the right time to make a specific melody for the puzzle.
 Early puzzles features one type of mechanic, but later puzzles may include many of these spread on multiple faces.

 The player can earn up to ten stars for completing a puzzle; three stars are awarded for completing the puzzle, and the player can earn an additional zero to three stars based on the number of moves and the time needed to complete the puzzle.
 Earning the maximum number of stars in each category awards the player a tenth final star.
 The player unlocks more puzzles by earning more stars.

 Each puzzle also features a special challenge mode to finish the puzzle within a few seconds or with a limited number of moves; completing these earns additional stars for the player.

 Ports

 Cogs was available for Microsoft Windows, Mac OS X, and iOS upon release.
 The game was released on Linux in July 2011 as a part of the Humble Indie Bundle 3.
 A version for Android was released in the Humble Bundle for Android 2.
 A 3D version was released in PlayStation Home (the PlayStation 3's social gaming network) on November 3, 2011.
+In 2025, the game was ported to Unity3D and was released as an updated version on Steam for existing owners.